developdaly/Email/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Email users with custom templates when certain actions happen, such as new posts, updated custom post types, deleted users.
+Email users with custom templates when certain actions happen, such as new posts or updated custom post types and keep a log of sent emails.

 == Description ==